TITO-TRAINING/Bao_Pham/README.md

 - Install the dependencies and devDependencies and start the server.
   - cd BAO_PHAM
-  - pnpm i
+  - npm i
-  - pnpm run dev
+  - npm run dev
   - Open on web: http://localhost:1234